Extreme Compressive Sampling for Covariance Estimation: Upper Bounds and Consequences

 \subsection{Guarantees for Subspace Learning}

 In the subspace learning problem, the goal is to estimate the principal components of the data, which amounts to the leading eigenvectors of the covariance matrix.
 Specifically, let the covariance matrix $\Sigma$ have eigendecomposition $\sum_{i=1}^d \lambda_i v_i v_i^T$ with $\lambda_1 \ge \ldots \ge \lambda_d \ge 0$ and let $V_k \in \RR^{d \times k}$ be a matrix whose columns are the leading $k$ eigenvectors (i.e. $v_1, \ldots, v_k$).
-The goal of subspace learning is to recover a projection matrix $\hat{\Pi} \in \RR^{d\times d}$ that is close to $\Pi_k = V_k V_k^T$ in spectral norm.
-Recall that the spectral norm difference between two projection matrices is the sine of the largest principal angle between the associated subspaces.
+The goal of subspace learning is to recover a projection matrix $\hat{\Pi} \in \RR^{d\times d}$ that is close to $\Pi_k \triangleq V_k V_k^T$ in spectral norm.
+Recall that the spectral norm difference between two projection matrices is the magnitude of the sine of the largest principal angle between the associated subspaces.

 The usual approach to subspace learning is to first construct an estimate $\hat{\Sigma}$ for the covariance and use the leading eigenvectors of $\hat{\Sigma}$ as the subspace estimate.
-In our compressive setting, we form $\hat{\Sigma}$ via Equation~\ref{eq:estimator}, compute the eigendecomposition $\hat{\Sigma} = \sum_{i=1}^d \hat{\lambda}_i \hat{v}_i\hat{v}_i^T$ and let $\hat{\Pi}$ be the projection onto $\hat{v}_1, \ldots, \hat{v}_k$.
+In our compressive setting, we form $\hat{\Sigma}$ via Equation~\eqref{eq:estimator}, compute the eigendecomposition $\hat{\Sigma} = \sum_{i=1}^d \hat{\lambda}_i \hat{v}_i\hat{v}_i^T$ and let $\hat{\Pi}$ be the projection onto $\hat{v}_1, \ldots, \hat{v}_k$.

 To describe our theoretical guarantee, we require the standard notion of signal strength for subspace learning, namely the \emph{eigengap} $\gamma_k = \lambda_k - \lambda_{k+1}$.
 If $\gamma_k$ is large, then the principal subspace is well separated from the remaining directions, whereas if $\gamma_k$ is zero, then the principal subspace is actually unidentifiable.
 Incorporating this signal strength into our estimation error bounds immediately implies the following result on subspace learning from compressive measurements.
-For clarity, we present this result in the Gaussian setting. \begin{corollary}[Subspace Learning] Let $X_1, \ldots, X_n \sim \Ncal(0, \Sigma)$ and consider the compressive sampling model under the assumptions in Corollary~\ref{cor:gaussian_upper}.
-For any $\delta \in (0,1)$, with probability at least $1-\delta$, \ifthenelse{\equal{\numcolumns}{one}}{
+For clarity, we present this result in the Gaussian setting. \begin{corollary}[Subspace Learning] Let $x_1, \ldots, x_n \sim \Ncal(0, \Sigma)$ and consider the compressive sampling model under the assumptions in Corollary~\ref{cor:gaussian_upper}.
+There exists a universal constant $\kappa > 0$ such that for any $\delta \in (0,1)$, with $d \ge 2$ and $n \ge d \log(1/\delta)$, with probability at least $1-\delta$, \ifthenelse{\equal{\numcolumns}{one}}{

 }{

 } \end{corollary}